 MHB Consultants offered all the services required to deliver the work from initial site investigations to final delivery of the design.
 We were able to carry out all inspection works, topographical surveys, calculations and designs and work as a team to ensure all processes were carried out to the benefit of the project.

-During the structural assessment a computer model was developed of a single span only that cut down on the analysis and model development time which minimised the time taken for the assessment.
+During the initial reviews a computer model was developed of a single span only that cut down on the analysis and model development time which minimised the time taken for the assessment.
 Additionally, MHB Consultants undertook a sophisticated non-linear buckling analysis on the top chord of the Main Girder Truss to better capture the effects of the U-frames, large non-standard intermediate stiffeners and cross girders on the top chord behaviour than the conservative approach in BS5400-3:2000.
 This innovative approach ensured that the element capacity was maximised and led to minimisation of the strengthening scheme required.

-After completion of the Structural Assessment MHB Consultants undertook further detailed analysis to compression and tension diagonals of the main girders to confirm the required strengthening extents by undertaking a buckling analysis.
+MHB Consultants undertook further detailed analysis to compression and tension diagonals of the main girders to confirm the required strengthening extents by undertaking a buckling analysis.
 This advanced analysis removed the requirement to strengthen 84 sets of flat plates saving significant sums of money.

 MHB Consultants also increased the sustainability of the project by minimising the volume of timber required for the installation of the new timber deck.
 This was achieved by refining the required extents of the timber without reducing the functionality of the bridge.
 This change meant that 5% less timber (approx. 6 tonnes) of timber was saved.